Habitat for Humanity Smith County celebrates first home sold to Army veteran

 Kaitlyn Shultz, HFHSC Development and Marketing Director, presented Lorance with a plaque recognizing his new home as a Habitat house.

 Weather permitting, it takes four months to build a home.
-Habitat homes are three bedrooms and two baths, 1,300 square feet, earning the highest energy ratings possible.
+Habitat homes have three bedrooms and two bathrooms and are 1,300 square feet, earning the highest energy ratings possible.

 HFHSC is in the process of constructing two more homes.